gethinode/hinode/content/en/_index.md

 ---
 author: Mark Dumay
-title: A Clean Theme for Hugo
+title: Welcome to Hinode!
 ---

+A clean documentation and blog theme for your Hugo site based on Bootstrap 5.